osu-uwrt/btstudio/PROJECT.md

 # BehaviorTree Studio - Project Documentation

 This document describes the architecture, data flow, and implementation details for developers contributing to BehaviorTree Studio.
-The application is a visual editor for BehaviorTree.cpp v4, built with Electron, React, TypeScript, and ReactFlow.
+The application is a visual editor for BehaviorTree.cpp v4, built with Electron, React, TypeScript, and @xyflow/react.

 ## Repository structure